Alexander Hodge: Career

 Hodge auditioned for the role of Andrew on season 3 of Insecure, a love interest to Molly.
 He was cast in the role, for which he gained wider prominence.
 The character was nicknamed "Asian Bae" by the show's viewers on social media.
 He was promoted to a member of the regular cast on season 4 of the show.
 Hodge has spoken about the significance of an Asian character who is shown as "confident" and "outspoken" because it challenges stereotypes about Asian men.

 Hodge has acted in Modern Family, High Maintenance, Law & Order, and Tommy.

 In 2021, Hodge guest starred as Philky on The CW series Black Lightning.
 He reprised the role in the backdoor spin-off series Painkiller, which the network did not pick up.
 That year he played a supporting role in the Netflix movie, Resort to Love.

 In 2022 it was announced that Hodge was cast in a supporting role in the film Which Brings Me To You.
-He is a supporting character in the upcoming Adele Lim film Joy Ride.
+He is a supporting character in the Adele Lim film Joy Ride.

+Hodge is a main cast member in the 2025 NBC series Grosse Pointe Garden Society.